 (in Polish) Non-alphabetic Writing Systems and Graphic Communication: A Theoretical Approach 1500-SI-NAWSAGCATAI

 The seminar "Non-alphabetic Writing Systems and Graphic Communication: A Theoretical Approach" concentrates on the most recent theories of writing and the semiotic and cognitive operating principles of non-alphabetic writing systems and, in general, graphic communication systems from all over the world.
 It is dedicated to the PhD students who work on ancient writing systems such as Mesoamerican or Egyptian, contemporary non-alphabetic writing such as Chinese or Japanese, scripts more debatable in nature such as Naxi or Kuna, graphic and/or visual communication systems from native America (Andean and Amazonian regions), Africa, and from the contemporary globalized world.
-The seminar focuses on acquiring methodological tools elaborated by visual semiotics, tropological semiotics, and cognitive linguistics, as well as by codicology, grammatology, iconology, visual poetics and grammar, ethnomathematics, and others, with the main goal to elaborate eclectic methodology and theory useful for the object of study.
+Participants working on the visual aspects of spoken and sign languages are also welcome.
+The seminar focuses on acquiring methodological tools elaborated by visual semiotics, tropological semiotics, and cognitive linguistics, as well as by codicology, grammatology, iconology, visual poetics and grammar, ethnomathematics, and others, with the primary goal to elaborate eclectic methodology and theory useful for the object of study.

 The main subjects to be treated are: